rss2023/web-prod/_attending/virtual.md

 **Workshops:** To join workshops, choose the desired workshop under the *Sessions* tab.
-To join workshops, choose the desired workshop under the *Sessions* tab.
 You can access the Zoom meeting room through these Pheedloop sessions.
 Alternatively, you can find the Zoom link at the bottom (*Description* section) of each virtual workshop session (which will be updated before the workshops commence).

 For comprehensive workshop details, refer to the individual workshop websites listed [here]({{ site.baseurl }}/program/workshops/).